 The exact cause of multiple sclerosis (MS) is unknown, but researchers believe it involves certain genetic and environmental factors.

 There is no cure for MS. However, doctors can recommend several treatments to slow its progression, ease symptoms, and improve the quality of life for people with the condition.
-Treatment is not always necessary and people may prefer to forego it given the potential side effects of some medications.
+Treatment is not always necessary and people

 Keep reading to learn more about the treatments and therapies available for MS.